aurorascharff/aurorascharff.no/src/content/blog/managing-advanced-search-param-filtering-next-app-router.md

 With `shallow: false`, the search params trigger the page to reload with the result, and we can use the `startTransition` function to track the pending state of the navigation.

 Note: it seems the filtering flickers a little when settling - maybe this is related to a current [bug with transitions](https://github.com/vercel/next.js/issues/70977).
-The same bug is also present when clicking filters or searching - they should be batched together.
+The same bug is also present when clicking filters or searching - they are supposed to be batched together and create only one push to the history stack.

 I will update this post when the bug is fixed.